XXIX/xxix-docs/README.md

 ### What you need to know

-+ Powered by Jekyll, a static site generator
++ Powered by Jekyll, a static site generator.
+If you don't have it installed, [get it](http://jekyllrb.com/).
 + Built on top of [Stencil](http://github.com/micdijkstra/stencil) as a base to provide a set of Scss helpers
 + Configured to be hosted on GitHub pages